Coffee4Head/coffee4head.github.io/gallery.md

 ## Beloved Kittens

-They are the kittens downstairs in my dorm.
+They are the kittens downstairs from my dorm.

 Love them and thank them for keeping me going.